"I am not the same, having seen the moon shine on the other side of the world." - Mary Anne Radmacher

 I cannot recommend the Google Maps app enough for both trip planning as well as directions to/from locations on all of the aforementioned modes of transportation!
 I was able to create and save lists for specific destinations, which made it so much easier to plan my day trips... and was able to discover new destinations based on suggested locations from the app.
 (Particularly helpful when trying to find vintage clothes shops!)
 Switching between modes of transportation on the app was extremely easy too, as I could toggle between symbols that indicated either walking, biking, metro, bus, train or boat (yes, boat!) and the directions were reliable.
 I love that I could also share my location through the app when trying to meet up with my friends... which came in particularly handy when I got a little lost.
 Full disclosure: I have an iPhone and do not recommend the Apple Maps app.
 It wasn't user friendly or accurate.
 I plan to use the Google Maps app on other large travel trips from this point forward, too!

-Stay tuned for Parts 2, 3 & 4 of my Copenhagen Travel Guide where I share what to eat and where to find it, where to shop and what to pack!
+Stay tuned for future posts on traveling to Copenhagen where I share what to eat and where to find it, where to shop and what to pack!

 Vi ses!
 (Danish for "see you then")